Den-web/tech-articles/5-structional-design-patterns.md

 - 💬 Have you used any of these patterns in your React projects?
 - 🔍 Which one do you find the most useful?

-Let me know if you'd like more **real-world examples or deeper explanations**! 🚀🔥